Bahrain: Issues for U.S. Policy

 Summary

-Bahrain is ruled by a hereditary monarchy and is a member of the Gulf Cooperation Council (GCC; Saudi Arabia, Kuwait, United Arab Emirates, Bahrain, Qatar, and Oman); its politics have been restive, though the monarchy's control has not been threatened.
-With a population of 1.5 million people, a little over half of whom are Bahraini citizens, Bahrain has a history of sectarian tensions between Sunni and Shia Muslims.
-Bahrain is the only GCC state to have a Shia majority population, and Bahrain's politics were unsettled during a 2011 uprising by a mostly Shia opposition to the Sunni-minority-led government of Bahrain's Al Khalifa ruling family.
+Bahrain is ruled by a hereditary monarchy and is a member of the Gulf Cooperation Council (GCC; Saudi Arabia, Kuwait, United Arab Emirates, Bahrain, Qatar, and Oman); its politics have been restive, though the monarchy's control has not been durably threatened.
+With a population of 1.5 million people, a little over half of whom are Bahraini citizens, Bahrain has a history of sectarian tensions between Sunni and Shia Muslims: Bahrain is the only GCC state to have a Shia majority population.
+Bahrain's politics were unsettled during a 2011 uprising by a mostly Shia opposition to the Sunni-minority-led government of Bahrain's Al Khalifa ruling family; a Saudi military intervention helped Bahrain's government repress protests.
 Since 2014, the unrest has been relatively low-level.
 Several senior opposition leaders remain imprisoned.

-Bahrain closely aligns with de facto GCC leader Saudi Arabia, which provides Bahrain with substantial financial support and which intervened in 2011 to help Bahrain's government repress protests.
+Bahrain closely aligns with de facto GCC leader Saudi Arabia, which provides Bahrain with substantial financial support.
 Bahrain, like some other GCC states, has been building ties to Israel and, in September 2020, Bahrain signed agreements at the White House to fully normalize its relations with Israel as part of the "Abraham Accords."
-Since the outbreak of war between Israel and Hamas in October 2023, Bahrain and Israel have not severed relations; the ongoing conflict and post-conflict developments may further affect relations.
+During the war between Israel and Hamas, Bahrain and Israel did not severe relations, though some Bahrainis have protested bilateral ties.

 Bahrain has fewer financial resources than most of the other GCC states.
 Bahrain's oil revenues emanate primarily from a Saudi oil field whose proceeds go partly to Bahrain.
 In 2004, the United States and Bahrain signed a free trade agreement (FTA).
 In 2005, bilateral trade was about $780 million, and U.S.-Bahrain trade has since increased fourfold.
 In 2024, the total volume of bilateral trade stood at $2.8 billion.